Jalen Hurd: San Francisco 49ers

-Hurd was drafted by the San Francisco 49ers in the third round, 67th overall, in the 2019 NFL draft.
-He was placed on injured reserve on October 3, 2019, with a back injury and was unable to play in the 2019 NFL season.
+Hurd was drafted by the San Francisco 49ers in the third round (67th overall) in the 2019 NFL draft.
+He was placed on injured reserve on October 3, 2019, with a back injury and was unable to play as a rookie.

-Hurd was placed on injured reserve for a second consecutive season on August 20, 2020, after he tore his ACL during a running drill at training camp, ending his 2020 season participation.
+Hurd was placed on injured reserve for a second consecutive season on August 20, 2020, after he tore his ACL during a running drill at training camp, ending his 2020 season before it even started.

 On September 11, 2021, Hurd was placed on injured reserve with a knee injury.
-He was later released on November 11, 2021, after spending each of his three seasons on injured reserve, and never taking a regular season snap with the 49ers.
+He was released on November 11, after spending each of his three seasons on injured reserve and never taking a regular season snap with the 49ers.

 New England Patriots

 On July 25, 2023, Hurd signed with the New England Patriots.

+Retirement

 On August 1, 2023, Hurd announced his retirement from professional football.